Ambassador Pattern in Java: Simplifying Remote Resource Management

 }

-A service ambassador adding additional features such as logging, latency checks
+A service ambassador adds additional features such as logging and latency checks.

 @Slf4j